-25 The FASP was introduced in the 2001/02 academic year to ensure that no qualified students are denied access to self-financing post-secondary education because of lack of means.
-The FASP is a means-tested scheme which provides financial assistance to eligible full-time students aged 25 or below pursuing accredited, self-financing post-secondary education programmes which lead to a qualification at or above the levels of associate degree, higher diploma and/or professional diploma.
+- 26 The FASP is a means-tested scheme which provides financial assistance to eligible full-time students aged 25 or below pursuing locally-accredited, self-financing post-secondary education programmes which lead to a qualification at or above the levels of associate degree, higher diploma and/or professional diploma.
 Financial assistance was provided in the form of grant or loan from the 2001/02 to 2005/06 academic years.
-Starting from the 2006/07 academic year, FASP loan for tuition fees is no longer provided but FASP grant covering tuition fees (subject to a ceiling of \$57,520 for the 2007/08 academic year) and academic expenses (up to \$3,050) are provided.
-With the removal of FASP loan with effect from the 2006/07 academic year, loan payment estimates for 2007-08 are for late applications of the 2005/06 academic year or those applications whose loan offers in/prior to the 2005-06 academic year have been revised or reviewed.

-26 The loans are repayable within ten years upon graduation, termination of studies, or lapse of six years from the first disbursement of financial assistance, whichever is the earliest, and are interest-bearing at 2.5% per annum as from the commencement of repayment.
+With effect from the 2006/07 academic year, FASP loan for tuition fees was replaced by FASP grant covering both tuition fees (subject to a ceiling of \$58,270 in the 2008/09 academic year) and academic expenses (up to \$3,090 in the 2008/09 academic year). - 27 Starting from the 2008/09 academic year, means-tested loans at the same level as those under the TSFS are introduced to cover the students' living expenses based on the same terms and conditions as those under the TSFS.
+The maximum amount of living expenses loan will be at the same level as that under the TSFS (i.e. \$35,670 per student per annum in the 2008/09 academic year). - 28 The loans will be interest-free during the study period and are repayable within five years upon graduation, termination of studies, or lapse of six years from the first disbursement of financial assistance, whichever is the earliest, and are interest-bearing at 2.5% per annum as from the commencement of repayment.